Overview of Sleep

 REM sleep: Electrical activity in the brain is unusually high, somewhat resembling that during wakefulness.
 The eyes move rapidly, and certain muscles are paralyzed so that voluntary movement is impossible.
 However, some muscles may twitch involuntarily.
 The rate and depth of breathing increase.

 The most vivid dreaming occurs during REM sleep.
-Most talking during sleep, night terrors, and sleepwalking occur during stage 3, which is non-REM sleep.
+Most talking during sleep, night terrors, and sleepwalking occur during stage 3 NREM sleep.

 Stages of the Sleep Cycle